-- infrastructure, community assets and assets under construction historical cost (depreciated as appropriate) - dwellings current value, determined using the basis of existing use value for social housing - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective - all other assets current value, determined as the amount that would be paid for the asset in its existing use.
+- infrastructure, community assets and assets under construction historical cost (depreciated as appropriate) - council dwellings current value, determined using the existing use value for social housing - surplus assets -current value, determined using fair value, estimated at highest and best use from a market participant's perspective - all other assets current value, determined as the amount that would be paid for the asset in its existing use.

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of fair value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate.

-Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at the yearend, but as a minimum every five years.
-Increases in valuations are credited to the Revaluation reserve unless there has been a previous reduction in valuation that has been charged to the CIES in which case it is credited to the CIES.
+Assets included in the Balance Sheet at current value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their current value at the year-end, but as a minimum every five years.

+Increases in valuations are credited to the Revaluation Reserve unless there has been a previous reduction in valuation that has been charged to the Surplus or Deficit on Provision of Services line in the CIES.
+Where such a charge has been made, the increase in valuation is credited to the Surplus or Deficit on Provision of Services (up to the amount that had previously been charged).